Does Medicare Cover Hospice Care?November 18, 2019

 - Other services focused on pain and symptom management

 There may be a co-payment of $5 for your prescription drugs or other pain relief.
-You may also need to pay 5% of the Medicare-approved amount for respite care.
+You may also need to pay five percent of the Medicare-approved amount for respite care.
 However, the following services are not covered by Medicare:

 Just like you can’t pursue curative treatment, you can not take prescription drugs that are intended to cure your illness when receiving hospice care.
 Hospice only covers drugs that are intended for pain relief and control.